tartansandal/tartansandal.github.io/_drafts/mandelbrot.md

+---
-# Exploring the Complex Plane with Python and Generators
+title: Exploring the Complex Plane with Python and Generators
+---

 One of the joys of having ready access to modern computers and programming frameworks is the ability to easily explore mathematical concepts that would